MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 Note on the last part around CI checks running:

 - Normally these checks would run on creation of the PR.
 - For security reasons on GitHub's side, the PR/branch created GH Actions _cannot_ cause workflows to run.
+See [issue](https://github.com/peter-evans/create-pull-request/issues/48).
 - Even if your Approve the workflow.
 There _is_ an "Approve and Run" button that appears in PRs to trigger checks, but this only works across _forks_.
 There are
 - The workarounds I have:
     - Just to make a non-functional commit, like adding a space to the package lockfile.
 When I commit that in GitHub, then the checks run.